Poppy: History

 Papaver somniferum was domesticated by the indigenous people of Western and Central Europe between 6000 and 3500 BC.
 However, it is believed that its origins may come from the Sumerian people, where the first use of opium was recognized.
 Poppies and opium made their way around the world along the silk road.
 Juglets resembling poppy seed pods have been discovered with trace amounts of opium and the flower appeared in jewelry and on art pieces in Ancient Egypt, dated 1550–1292 BC.

 The eradication of poppy cultivation came about in the early 1900s through international conferences due to safety concerns associated with the production of opium.
 In the 1970s the American war on drugs targeted Turkish production of the plant, leading to a more negative popular opinion of the U.S.

 In culture

-The girl's given name "Poppy" is taken from the name of the flower.
+The feminine given name "Poppy" is taken from the name of the flower.

 A poppy flower is depicted on the reverse of the Macedonian 500-denar banknote, issued in 1996 and 2003.
 The poppy is also part of the coat of arms of North Macedonia.

 Canada has issued special quarters (25-cent coins) with a red poppy on the reverse in 2004, 2008, 2010, and 2015.
 The 2004 Canadian "poppy" quarter was the world's first coloured circulation coin.